John 3:3—Jesus answered and said to him, "Truly, truly, I say to you, unless a man is born again, he cannot see the kingdom of God."

 The question now is this: Are you born again?

 Did you know that, even though such a punishment is just and fitting for the guilty, your debt has been paid, if you are born again?
-You see, "the law was our school-master to bring us to Christ, so that we might be justified by faith" (Galatians 3:24).
-"For [God] has made him to be sin for us, who knew no sin, so that we might be made the righteousness of God in him" (2nd Corinthians 5:21).
-"He himself bore our sins in his own body on the [cross], so that we, being dead to sins, should live to righteousness" (1st Peter 2:24).
+You see, "the law was our school-master to bring us to Christ so that we might be justified by faith" (Galatians 3:24).
+"For [God] has made him who knew no sin to be sin for us so that we might be made the righteousness of God in him" (2nd Corinthians 5:21).
+"He himself bore our sins in his own body on the [cross] so that we, being dead to sins, should live to righteousness" (1st Peter 2:24).
 Jesus Christ came to call sinners to repentance (Matthew 9:13).
-Confess your sins to God, for, "if we confess our sins, he is faithful and just to forgive our sins, and to cleanse us from all unrighteousness" (1st John 1:9).
-The weight of our sins, coupled with knowing that, because of our unbelief, the wrath of God abides upon us (John 3:36), should drive us to the feet of Christ, "for godly sorrow works [repentance] to salvation" (2nd Corinthians 7:10).
-"The LORD is near to those who are of a broken heart, and saves those who are of a contrite spirit" (Psalm 34:18).
+Confess your sins to God, for, "if we confess our sins, he is faithful and just to forgive our sins and to cleanse us from all unrighteousness" (1st John 1:9).
+The weight of our sins, coupled with knowing that, because of our unbelief, the wrath of God abides upon us (John 3:36), should drive us to the feet of Christ, "for godly sorrow works repentance to salvation" (2nd Corinthians 7:10).
+"The LORD is near to those who are of a broken heart and saves those who are of a contrite spirit" (Psalm 34:18).
 Repent of your sins and turn yourself to Christ, wholly trusting in Him as your Savior. "'And the Redeemer will come to Zion and to those in Jacob who turn from transgression,' says the LORD" (Isaiah 59:20).

-If you understand and have answered this call to salvation, if you see your need to call upon the Savior ("whoever calls on the name of the LORD shall be delivered" (Amos 2:32)), you are born again.
-"Confess with your mouth the Lord Jesus, and believe in your heart that God has raised him from the dead, and you shall be saved" (Romans 10:9, paraphrased).
+If you understand and have answered this call to salvation, if you see your need to call upon the Savior, for "whoever calls on the name of the LORD shall be delivered" (Joel 2:32), you are born again.
+"Confess with your mouth the Lord Jesus and believe in your heart that God has raised him from the dead, and you shall be saved" (Romans 10:9, paraphrased).
 Seek the kingdom of God and His righteousness (Matthew 6:33).
 Engage in a relationship with God through prayer and the daily reading and studying of his word in the Bible (Deuteronomy 6:4-9, 8:3).
 Fellowship with other believers (Acts 2:42).
 Tell others about the gospel of Jesus Christ (Mark 16:15), preaching repentance and the forgiveness of sins (Luke 24:47).
 Amen.